Ziva, Inc. Cookie Notice

 Who Puts Tracking Technologies on My Device?

 Cookies may be placed on your device by Ziva as the Site operator.
 These Cookies are called “first party” Cookies.
 Some Cookies may be placed on your device by a party other than Ziva.
 These Cookies are called “third-party” Cookies.
-For example, a Ziva partner may place a third-party Cookie to enable online chat services.
+For example, a Ziva partner may place a third-party Cookie to enable online chat services or payment services.
+To see a list of parties that we work with and may collect customer information, please see Ziva’s Subprocessor list.

 Cookies may also be used that allow us and third parties to know when you visit our Sites, and to understand how you interact with emails, advertisements, or other content.
 Through Cookies, aggregate and other information not identifying individual users (such as your operating system, browser version, and the URL you came from, including from emails and advertisements) may be obtained and used to enhance your experience and understand traffic patterns.
 This technology counts the number of users who visit a particular service from specific banner advertisements outside the Ziva Site or who clicked on links or graphics included in email newsletters received from Ziva.
 It is also used as a tool to compile aggregated statistics about how Ziva Sites are used, to perform analytics and help us to optimize our Sites, and to help serve you advertising based on your interests, as described in further detail below.